Lilian Garcia: Singing career

-García began work on a solo album in 2005 with Grammy award-winning record producers George Noriega and Tim Mitchell, who worked with multi-platinum artists such as Shakira, Ricky Martin and Jennifer Lopez.
-Her album ¡Quiero Vivir!, which is Spanish for "I Want to Live!," got released on October 9, 2007, via Universal Music Latino.
-Garcia co-wrote 11 songs on the album, including three with Jon Secada, who she duets with on "Adonde".
+Garcia began work on a solo album in 2005 with Grammy award-winning record producers George Noriega and Tim Mitchell, who worked with multi-platinum artists such as Shakira, Ricky Martin and Jennifer Lopez.
+Her album ¡Quiero Vivir!
+(Spanish for "I Want to Live!") got released on October 9, 2007, via Universal Music Latino.
+Garcia co-wrote 11 songs on the album, including three with Jon Secada, who she duets ,with on "Adonde".
 The album features 10 Spanish language tracks, and two English translations; "Under in Love" ("Desenamorada") and "Where Did Love Go?" ("Adonde").
 The title track, "¡Quiero Vivir!", became her entrance theme.

-After leaving WWE in August 2016, García began work on a follow-up album.
+After leaving WWE in August 2016, Garcia began work on a follow-up album.
 She reunited with Noriega and Mitchell to record the first song in Miami, Florida in February 2011.
 Garcia also recorded tracks with Grammy-nominated producer Oh, Hush!.
 On August 17, 2012, Garcia released an EP titled My Time.
 The EP features six English tracks: "U Drive Me Loca", "Ur Girl (til the end of the world)", "Fix You", "Over & Over", "Tell Me", and "My Time."
 To promote the release of My Time, Garcia made her music video debut in December 2011 with "U Drive Me Loca."
 The second song off the album, "Ur Girl ('Til the End of the World)", was her entrance theme during her return to WWE.
 She released a music video for the track in March 2012.
 In January 2013, Garcia released a music video for "Over & Over".

 Garcia appeared at the 53rd annual Grammy Awards on February 13, 2011, at the Staples Center in Los Angeles, California.
 Her appearance on the red carpet got shown the following night on Jimmy Kimmel Live!.

 On May 27, 2014, Garcia announced that she and her band, The Fuse, would be performing at Club Madrid in the Sunset Station Casino in Henderson, Nevada, near Las Vegas.
 She performed her first show on June 14, 2014.